 Prior to this offering, there has been no public market for our common stock.
-It is currently estimated that the initial public offering price will be between \$ and \$ per share.
+It is currently estimated that the initial public offering price will be between \$17.00 and \$19.00 per share.

-We intend to apply to list our common stock on under the symbol "DNLI."
+Our common stock has been approved for listing on the NASDAQ Global Select Market under the symbol "DNLI."